 Please use the subject line “Stewardship Fund – Planning Grant Application” in your email.

 Applicants are strongly encouraged to contact the MWMO to discuss ideas and ask questions in advance of applying.
-Please join MWMO staff for an information session on September 23 or October 28 to learn more about the grants, or reach out to the contact below to connect with staff.
+Please join MWMO staff for an information session on August 24 or September 12 to learn more about the grants, or reach out to the contact below to connect with staff.